-Heat Stroke Treatment for Children in College Park, New Carrolton, Berwyn Height, MD, and Falls Church VA
+Heat Stroke Treatment for Children in College Park, MD

 Heat stroke in children needs immediate treatment to avoid major complications.
 It is crucial that you assist immediately if your child shows symptoms such as high body temperature, dizziness, headache, nausea, or confusion.
-Our team of healthcare professionals understand the importance of treating heat stroke in children at Express Healthcare LLC.
+Our team of healthcare professionals understands the importance of treating heat stroke in children at Express Healthcare LLC.
 We can provide you with emergency medical aid.
 For more information, contact us today or schedule an appointment online.
-We have convenient locations in College Park MD, New Carrollton MD, Falls Church VA, and Berwyn Height, MD to serve you.
+We are conveniently located at 4701 Melbourne Place College Park, MD 20740.